jclry1/ms4_citizen_tree/docs/testing.md

 When I navigate to the mentioned pages, resources are mentioned and I can verify that these exist.

 ### The calculator feature works
- As a non-registered or non-logged-in user, attempt use the calculator function and check that the sequestration potential per 50 euro donation is calculated based on my input.
+ As a non-registered or non-logged-in user, attempt to use the calculator function and check that the sequestration potential per 50 euro donation is calculated based on my input.

 Result: Pass
 The calculator page is accessible and the calculations update in line with my inputs.
-The 'sequestration potential' table updates dynamically with my input: Add screenshot here
+The 'sequestration potential' table updates dynamically with my input.

 ### The sequestration figure and the doughnut reprsentation on the home page update correctly after a donation
 Check the value of the CO2 sequestration before making a donation.
 Make a donation, and then refresh the home page to verify the new value has been populated.